MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ExclusionIpAddress

-Specifies an array of IP addresses to exclude from scheduled and real-time scanning.
+Specifies the IP addresses to exclude from scheduled and real-time scanning.

+To replace all existing values with the values you specify, use the following syntax: `"IPAddress1","IPAddress2",..."IPAddresseN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -ExclusionIpAddress "IPAddress1","IPAddress",..."IPAddressN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -ExclusionIpAddress "IPAddress1","IPAddress2",..."IPAddressN"`

+To empty the list, use the value $null for this parameter.

 ```yaml
 Type: String[]